-Broadway smash hit Legally Blonde The Musical opened at the Savoy Theatre in December 2009 and has been playing to packed audiences ever since.
-Indeed, at the 2011 Laurence Olivier Awards in March, it won the award for the Best New Musical.
+Broadway smash hit Legally Blonde The Musical is a ridiculously enjoyable show.
+It opened at The Savoy Theatre in December 2009 and has been playing to packed audiences ever since.
+What’s more, it won the award for Best New Musical at the 2011 Laurence Olivier Awards in March.

 For those not familiar with the 2001 film starring Reese Witherspoon, the story follows sorority president, Homecoming Queen and LA fashion student Elle Woods.